-App descriptions have differing purposes on the Apple App Store and Google Play Store.
+App descriptions have different purposes on the Apple App Store and Google Play Store.
 On iTunes, App descriptions are another tool that can convert visitors to users when a visitor is viewing your app page on the app store.
 An effective app description on the Apple App Store can convince the user to download your app.
 In addition to being seen by potential users, the description in Google Play is used by the app store for ASO purposes and keyword search results.
-In this lesson, we will show you how to write an successful app description in both of the app stores.
+In this lesson, we will show you how to write a successful app description in both of the app stores.

 Apple App Store

 The description of your app doesn't matter as much on the Apple App Store for ASO purposes, but potential users will still see your app description and use it to inform themselves about your app's purpose.
 Remember to put the most important part of your description at the very top because this is what most people will see.

 In the picture below, notice that only the first couple lines are visible on iTunes for your app.
 This is commonly known as the " above the fold" content.